 We did not expect to make such awesome and great friends so quickly into this lifestyle.
 Yes, there are more crazy people like us out there traveling in an RV.
 It has been great finding them and connecting with them.

-The kids are seriously getting the Endless Summer and it is great for everyone!
-Not to mention all the great tips that you learn from each other, the support when things go wrong, and having other people to help plan where you are going next and what you will be doing when you get there!
+The kids are seriously getting the Endless Summer, which is great for everyone!
+Not to mention all the great tips you learn from each other, the support when things go wrong, and having other people help plan where you are going next and what you will be doing when you get there!

 We can’t believe we’ve already been traveling in an RV for a year!
 We have no end date in site and plan on continuing with this lifestyle.
-There are so many places we still haven’t been within the US and the World!!
+There are so many places within the US and the World we want to see!!
 If you have ever thought about doing something like this or if you have another dream you want to do – GO FOR IT!!!

 Stop thinking you will do it next year and do it THIS year!!
 I can’t promise it will be easy (or the right decision).
 But I can promise it will help you grow as a person and a family.
 And will help you know what you guys are capable of.
-Plus it will give you more clarity of what you REALLY want to do with your future.
+Plus, it will clarify what you REALLY want to do with your future.

 ** Update:

 Check out what we’ve learned in Year 2 of Traveling In An RV With Kids!!
-Plus our post on how we made our new RV a home on wheels.
+Plus, our post on how we made our new RV home on wheels.

-Throughout the years we have lived in 5 different RV’s.
-From a Class A motorhome, to a Class C Motorhome to a couple travel trailers and now a 5th wheel.
+Throughout the years, we have lived in 5 different RV’s.
+From a Class A motorhome to a Class C Motorhome to a couple of travel trailers and now a 5th wheel.
 We wrote a post about our experience with all of these: Everything You Need To Know To Pick The Best Family RV

 We have a post about what it costs us in the beginning here: Living In An RV Full Time: How Much Does It Cost?